leticiagcapovilla/mywikitest/Machine/Groups/FAC/fac_page.md

 - We need to get another film to be able to convert X-ray into visible light.
 The one we have right now is damaged.
 - We need to recalibrate the new camera.

+### Beam dynamics codes

+**MAD**

+MAD is a beam dynamics code used in the accelerator physics group at LNLS mainly for creation of new lattices from afresh and for parameter match.
+Our current version is MAD8 which runs under Microsoft Windows.

+**Matlab**

+Currently the accelerator physics group uses MATLAB as a platform for both simulations and high level machine control of the UVX storage ring.
+The main packages used are **MML** and **AT**.
+Various packages have been written in-house around these main two for studying beam dynamics for Sirius and for the existing UVX storage rings.
+Below we describe very succinctly all these packages.
+Matlab library path has to be configured so that the main function of MML and AT are accesible within its workspace.
+When this configuration is done all, relevant paths can be loaded into matlab prompt executing the global script `lnls_setpath_mml_at`

+**Accelerator Toolbox**

+Accelerator Toolbox (**AT**) is a Matlab package [developed at SLAC](http://www.slac.stanford.edu/pubs/slacpubs/8000/slac-pub-8732.html) that implements a number of functions (scripts) that help in modeling elements, calculating optics in transport lines and storage rings and performing tracking simulations.
+A non-exhaustive list with help for available scripts can be obtained with the command `athelp`.
+Since AT is composed of a very large number of scripts there is no single document that describes every of its functionalities.
+The best documentation happens to be the source code of the scripts, which can looked at with matlab editor. (see AT page)

+**MatlabMiddleLayer**

+MatlabMiddleLayer (**MML**) is a Matlab package containing a set of scripts and data structures that are used to 1) map an AT simulation model into the real machine and 2) perform process variable readouts and setpoint modifications.
+It is a software layer between the machine control system (LNLS1Link for UVX, EPICS for Sirius) on the bottom and high-level machine study algorithms or routine operations on the top.
+MML's basic data structures can be accessed from Matlab workspace through two functions: `getao` (accelerator object) and `getad` (accelerator data).
+Parametrization of these two structures is done through other scripts which have to be tailored for each machine in particular. (see [MML page](http://10.39.50.85:3000/en/Machine/Groups/FAC/matlab_middle_layer))

+`lattice_errors` **package**

+A set of scripts to generate machines with random errors and to correct the optics.
+From the resulting corrected models flat files are generated and imported from Tracy3 for dynamical aperture calculation.

+> revise how we implement rotation errors in bending magnets!!!
+{.is-warning}

+`magnet_modelling` **package**

+A set of scripts that take field maps from 3D magnetostatic calculations and perform Runge-Kutta trajectory integrations to calculate important field parameters such as integrated nominals and error multipoles.
+A segmented model of the magnet can be generated using theses scripts.

+`insertion_devices` **package**

+Another set of script which defines which insertion devices are to be included in Sirius lattice, load their Radia kicktables, and does focusing compensation and tune adjustements.

+`lnls_at2tracy_flatfile` **script**

+The script lnls_at2tracy_flatfile generates tracy-like output flat files from the AT lattice model.
+It is mainly used to prepare tracy input run data from `lattice_errors`.

+`tracy3_*` **package**

+This is a set of scripts used to analyze and plot output results of Tracy runs.